 passing (ignore the indication that DKIM is failing, this is expected, but DMARC

-emails a weekly summary.
+them, and then emails a weekly summary.
 Thanks Pete Keen for the tip!

 With these records set up, now you should test your email!
 I used mail-tester to see how “spammy” my emails are and received a near-perfect 9/10 score from my custom domain via Posteo (the missing point was due to lack of DKIM).